ashiku2/HTML-practice/4.Scalable Vector Graphics/Questions.md

 Polygon points specifies a list of points, each represents a vertex of shape to be drawn.
 In the user coordinate system, each point is defined by an X and Y coordinate.
 A polygon is a closed form, which means the end and first points are connected.

+# How do I put text inside an SVG path?

+In SVG, there are three parts to placing text on a path.
+A <path> that must have an id and appear in the SVG document's defs section.
+A <text> element is a type of HTML element.
+Some characters included within a <textPath> element within the <text> element.

+# How do you add text to path tag?
+Enclose the text in a textPath element with a href attribute pointing to the path element to render text in the shape of a path.

+# How do I display text in SVG?

+The SVG <text> element creates a text-based graphics element.
+Like any other SVG graphics element, you can use a gradient, pattern, clipping path, mask, or filter on <text>.
+Text that is not contained within a <text> element in SVG is not rendered.

+# How does SVG define path?

+In the SVG collection of basic forms, the <path> element is the most powerful.
+It can be used to draw lines, curves, and arcs, among other things.
+Paths use many straight or curved lines to create complicated shapes. <Polyline> can be used to build complex shapes made entirely of straight lines.

+# How do I add text to SVG?

+The <text> element is used to render text in SVG.
+The simplest example of a <text> element is one that is placed using only the x and y attributes.
+By default, text is presented with a black fill and no outline.